 In Zoner Photo Studio, you can use a number of tools to edit photos—but besides the built-in tools, you can also work with plug-ins, which add more picture editing tools to the program.
 How can you install plug-ins?
 How do you work with them?

 Photo editing plug-ins were once reserved only for the professional graphics software Adobe Photoshop and its lite version Adobe Photoshop Elements.
 But not today.
-Zoner Photo Studio has supported work with plug-ins since version 9, and likewise in version 18 you can use a number of plug-ins designed for Adobe Photoshop.
-Many such plug-ins can be downloaded from the Internet for free—included the Nik Collection, recently made free by Google.
+Zoner Photo Studio has supported work with plug-ins since version 9, and likewise in version 18, you can use a number of plug-ins designed for Adobe Photoshop.
+Many such plug-ins can be downloaded from the Internet for free—including the Nik Collection, recently made free by Google.

 Zoner Photo Studio supports work with plug-ins that have the “.8bf” extension.
 But not all plug-ins are supported, so the best route is to try out a plug-in and, if it does not work correctly, look for a different one with similar abilities.

 Plug-in downloads generally come as .exe installation files or are compressed into .zip files.

 - For .exe files, just run them—the plug-in will generally go on and create its own folder under Program Files.

 - For compressed plug-ins, unzip them and place them in a folder of your choice.
 You have two basic options here—placing the plug-in in the Plug-ins folder under the Zoner Photo Studio folder in Program Files, or creating your own folder anywhere at all on your computer to put the plug-in.
 The plug-in will work the same either way.
 A separate folder can be nice if you’ll also be using the plug-in in other graphics software.

 To tell ZPS where your plug-ins are, use one of these two methods: